 “Miya says the Americans will be here soon.”

 Kiyomi stopped and looked around to make certain no one listened.
-She moved before Ai and brought her face close to her daughter’s face.
 “Never repeat that to anyone.
 Listen to only half of a person’s talk.
 The mouth is the gate of misfortune.”

 “I understand, Mama.”